emmanuelU17/cap-stone-ui/README.md

 ## Contributors

-As my degree has been completed, I do not plan on contributing to this anytime too but feel free to reach out if you have any questions or need further assistance!
+As I have completed my degree, I do not plan on contributing to this anytime too but feel free to reach out if you have any questions or need assistance!